bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Simple-Joe.md

 grand_parent: Worlds
 ---
 # Simple Joe
+Is a home officer in the Argent Hold.

 Leader of [[Alexander-Aurelius]] families house guard.
 An expert who doesn't believe in the dream.

 [[Dorna#Tally (Talia Defferen]]) is his sister a member of the [[Argent-Hold]]